 Kaplan is the other heavyweight in the test prep scene – the Evander Holyfield to The Princeton Review’s Mike Tyson (or whatever analogy you want to go with).

-High-quality NCLEX-RN review and simulated practice tests that includes the options of live online, in-person, and on-demand course offerings.
+High-quality NCLEX-RN review and simulated practice tests that includes the options of live online, on-demand, and practice offerings.

 - Offers live courses in-person and online